Marktkirche, Hanover

 The Market Church (Marktkirche, meaning 'church at the market place') is the main Lutheran church in Hanover, Germany.
 Built in the 14th century, it was referred to in 1342 as the church of Saints James and George (ecclesia sanctorum Jacobi et Georgii) in dedication to Saint James the Elder and Saint George.
-Replacing an older, smaller, church at the same location that dated to 1125 and that is known to have been called St. Georgii (after Saint George) in 1238, Hanover grew around it and the market place situated immediately adjacent to its south that was established around the same time.
+Replacing an older, smaller church at the same location that dated to 1125 and that is known to have been called St. Georgii (after Saint George) in 1238, Hanover grew around the structure and the market place situated immediately adjacent to its south that was established around the same time.
 Today the official name of the church is Market Church of Saints George and James (Marktkirche St. Georgii et Jacobi), and along with the nearby Old Town Hall is considered the southernmost example of the northern German brick gothic architectural style (norddeutsche Backsteingotik).

 A hall church with a monumental saddleback roof that rises above the nave and two aisles, the roof and the vaults of the naves were restored in 1952 after being destroyed in an air raid in 1943.
 Its tower, situated on its western side and a symbol of the power and wealth of the citizens of the town when built, is both a landmark of Hanover and, years after its roof was first constructed, one of the highest towers in Lower Saxony.